 Now you’ll need to configure Azure to stream diagnostic logs to the event hub you just deployed.
 When data comes into the event hub, the function app will forward that data to Logz.io.

-Choose a resource from the list of resources, and click Turn on diagnostics settings to open the Diagnostics settings panel for that resource.
+Navigate to the Diagnostics settings page (You can search for it).
+Choose a resource from the list of resources, and select Turn on diagnostics settings to open the Diagnostics settings panel for that resource.

-Select Stream to an event hub, and then click Configure to open the Select event hub panel.
+- Select Stream to an event hub.
+Next, select Configure to open the Select event hub panel.

-- Event hub namespace: Choose the namespace that starts with LogzioNS (LogzioNS6nvkqdcci10p, for example)
+- Event hub namespace: Select the namespace that begins with LogzioLNS (For example,

 Click OK to return to the Diagnostics settings panel.